Darklg/BaseVagrantFile/README.md

 # BaseVagrantFile

-A Basic VagrantFile for LAMP Projects like WordPress &amp; Magento
+A Basic VagrantFile for LAMP Projects like WordPress & Magento